SPSSI-SASP Small Group Conference Series

-SPSSI and SASP (the Society of Australasian Social Psychologists) held small group conferences in 2015 and 2016.
-Small group conferences are also planned for 2017 and 2018.
+SPSSI and SASP (the Society of Australasian Social Psychologists) held small group conferences in 2015, 2016, 2017 and 2018.
+Look for a call for letters of interest for the 2020 conference in the near future.

-Call for Proposals: 2018 SPSSI-SASP Small Group Conference Meeting (North America)
+Call for proposals for 2020 SPSSI-SASP Small Group Conference in North America

 Past Small Group Conference Materials and Videos